Late onset decreased milk supply

 • Often the baby’s latch is not as good as it could be.
 The mother may or may not have sore nipples because of the less than good latch but often she overcomes the sore nipples because the baby receives good flow at the breast.
 These are the mothers who were told years ago “It’s normal to have sore nipples but you won’t have any more pain after three weeks”.
 Years ago?
 When I first started the breastfeeding clinic, mothers were almost universally told this from what I could ascertain, at least from what the mothers coming to the clinic were telling me.

 • The mother has started the birth control pill, an IUD with progesterone or another type of birth control which is hormone based.
 These methods undoubtedly cause a decrease in the milk supply in some or even many nursing mothers.
 Mothers are usually told that these hormonal methods of birth control do not affect the milk supply.
 They are told wrong.
+Some mothers say they do not get a change in their milk supply while on hormonal methods of birth control.
+Perhaps, not all people react in the same way to all medications.

 • It is well known that a new pregnancy will decrease the milk supply.
 In the exclusively breastfeeding mother whose baby is not receiving bottles, a pacifier or where the mother is not holding off on feedings and the mother has not yet had her period, the chance of pregnancy in the first six months is very low, about the same as with a birth control pill.
+Many babies will continue breastfeeding even if the milk supply is considerably decreased because they are breastfeeding for more than the milk, but rather for the comfort and security of breastfeeding.
+Other babies, for whom the milk flow is important, will fuss at the breast and many will stop breastfeeding, especially if given bottles.

 • Can postpartum depression, exhaustion, mother’s diet affect milk supply?
 Everyone seems to believe it, and it could very well be true, I don’t know, but there is no good evidence for these factors.